 In most cases, talking about your fear and doubts can help ease that feeling of inadequacy.
 Surround yourself with positive people.

-Moreover, share your thoughts to those who can understand your self doubts, they will surely offer you words of encouragement and support.
+Moreover, share your thoughts with those who can understand your self-doubts, they will surely offer you words of encouragement and support.

 Use your passion as your fuel.